Abhinav330/Temperature-controlled-fan-/README.md

 Files discription:

-code.ino : Arduino code for our system.
+Code.ino : Arduino code for our system.

-circuit_dig : circuit digram for this system

-Explanation video :  link for youtube video explaning this system
+Circuit_dig : circuit digram for this system Explanation video :  link for youtube video explaning this system